 I was rather proud of it, coming in at around ten pages, ready as I was for the workforce, in the days when such an application had to be accompanied by a surfeit of references, qualifications, and of course, at that age, a significant amount of superfluous padding leading off with the obligatory covering letter.
 Boy could I write a covering letter, akin to a character treatise, an expose of innocent naive ambition.
 I went through the proof reading process feeling proud of what I had produced.
 I packaged up my application, carefully placing it into the specially purchased A4 envelope and took it to the Post Office.

-As I saw the envelope slide down the chute a feeling of terror overcame me.
+As I saw what I thought was a work of art slide down the chute a feeling of terror overcame me.
 I had forgotten to sign my magnificently crafted covering letter.
 A missing bloody signature.
 In a single agonising twist I reeled and stamped my foot in anger, tearing at my hair, which back then grew abundantly atop my head and grimaced at the sheer stupidity of failing to fulfil the most fundamental of tasks in trying to impress a prospective employer, that of signing one’s name.

 I ran home, apoplectic with rage, I stormed through the front door of the family home, I kicked things undeserving of the attention and yelled “idiot”, ensuring that my Father was in earshot of the volley, gun turrets one through four unleashed from the starboard side, injuring all on board.
 “What have you done?” he enquired of me as he sauntered into view.
 “I’m an idiot,” I repeated.
 “I refer to my previous question,” came the riposte.
 “That job application I just spent days putting together, I forgot to sign my name at the bottom of the covering letter.”